 561-475-1831

-Injury accidents can happen anywhere, and at any time.
+Injury accidents can happen anywhere and at any time.
 All of us, including property owners and managers, have a legal obligation (known as a duty of care) to take reasonable steps to prevent others from suffering harm.
-If a property owner fails to take the proper precautions and either address hazards or warn you of any dangers on their property and you’re injured as a result, they could owe you compensation for your medical bills, lost wages, pain and suffering and other damages.
+If a property owner neglects to take the necessary precautions, address hazards, or provide warnings about dangers on their property, and you sustain injuries, they may be liable for compensating you for medical expenses, lost wages, pain and suffering, as well as other damages.
 These specific types of injury claims fall under the category of premises liability.
-Because determining liability in these cases can be challenging, it is crucial to hire an experienced injury lawyer to represent you.
+Because determining liability in these cases can be challenging, hiring an experienced premises liability lawyer in West Palm Beach to represent you is crucial.

 Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. has extensive experience handling premises liability claims.
-Call us at 561.689.8180 or fill out our contact form today to schedule a free consultation.
-We won’t charge you anything unless we recover compensation for you, so there’s absolutely no risk for you to reach out to us for help.
+Call us at (561) 689-8180 or complete our contact form today to schedule a free consultation.
+Contacting us for assistance carries no risk because we only charge if we successfully recover compensation for you.

 Why You Should Hire Schuler, Weisser, Zoeller, Overbeck & Baxter P.A.

-At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., our attorneys are knowledgeable about Florida premises accident law and have built a reputation for successfully fighting for people just like you.
-When you hire Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., you get a dedicated team of advocates who will remain by your side throughout your case and will fight relentlessly to make sure you get the compensation you deserve.
+At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., our attorneys know Florida premises accident law and have built a reputation for successfully fighting for people like you.
+When you hire Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., you get a dedicated team of advocates who will remain by your side throughout your case and fight relentlessly to ensure you get the compensation you deserve.

-We have received numerous honors in recognition of our dedication to our clients, including Martindale-Hubbell’s peer recognition for our legal abilities and ethical standards.
-We were named the Top 25 Medical Malpractice Trial Lawyers, the Top 100 Trial Lawyers, and among the Ten Best in Client Satisfaction, by the American Institute of Personal Injury Attorneys.
+We have received numerous honors recognizing our dedication to our clients, including Martindale-Hubbell’s peer recognition for our legal abilities and ethical standards.
+We were named the Top 25 Medical Malpractice Trial Lawyers, the Top 100 Trial Lawyers, and among the Ten Best in Client Satisfaction by the American Institute of Personal Injury Attorneys.

 Comparative Negligence and Florida Law

-Florida follows a comparative negligence doctrine, which means that the court must determine whether the plaintiff holds any responsibility for their own injury—by not taking proper precautions, by ignoring warnings, or by taking an action that led to the accident—and assigns a percentage to represent that negligence.
+Florida follows a comparative negligence doctrine, which means that the court must determine whether the plaintiff is responsible for their own injury—by not taking proper precautions, ignoring warnings, or taking an action that led to the accident—and assigns a percentage to represent that negligence.

-This does not mean that you can’t recover anything if you are found to be partially at fault for your accident, but your final award will be reduced in proportion to your percentage of fault.
+This does not mean you can’t recover anything if you are partially at fault for your accident.
+But your final award will decrease in proportion to your percentage of fault.

-For this reason, you’ll want to have an experienced attorney fighting for the maximum amount of compensation possible.
-Your lawyer will perform a thorough investigation of the accident, collect all of the relevant evidence, and make sure to build the strongest case possible on your behalf.
+For this reason, you’ll want an experienced premises liability lawyer fighting for the maximum compensation possible.
+Your lawyer will investigate, gather evidence, and craft a robust case in your favor with meticulous care.

 Causes of Premises Liability Accidents